 The rate of cesarean deliveries in the United States has skyrocketed in recent decades; in 2015, 32 percent of women who gave birth had cesarean section deliveries, up from 5.5 % in 1970.
 While cesarean sections can be lifesaving when needed, they can cause problems, and vaginal birth is safer than a cesarean for most women and babies.

-Why is the cesarean rate so high? contribute to this rise, including the failure of hospitals to support normal physiologic labor, providers fear of malpractice suits, the increasing tendency of hospitals to induce labor and use electronic fetal monitoring, the myth that cesarean sections are safer than vaginal birth, and a lack of awareness of the harms that are read likely with cesarean sections.
+Why is the cesarean rate so high?
+Many factors contribute to this rise, including the failure of hospitals to support normal physiologic labor, providers fear of malpractice suits, the increasing tendency of hospitals to induce labor and use electronic fetal monitoring, the myth that cesarean sections are safer than vaginal birth, and a lack of awareness of the harms that are read likely with cesarean sections.
 Another factor often cited as contributing to the rise is maternal request for cesareans.

 To find out read about maternal request of cesarean sections, see:

 A commentary by Myhags Executive Director Judy Norsigian and professor of maternal and child health at Boston University School of Public Health Gene Declerq.

 - Patient-Choice Vaginal Delivery?

 This essay from the American Annals of Family Medicine examines why the language of choice is used to justify elective cesareans, but not to allow women the option of vaginal birth after cesarean or vaginal breech birth.